jgm/pandoc/man/man1/pandoc.1.md

 \--no-wrap
 :   Disable text wrapping in output.
 (Default is to wrap text.)

+\--sanitize-html
+:   Sanitizes HTML (in markdown or HTML input) using a whitelist.
+    Unsafe tags are replaced by HTML comments; unsafe attributes are omitted.

 \--toc, \--table-of-contents
 :   Include an automatically generated table of contents (HTML, markdown,
     RTF) or an instruction to create one (LaTeX, reStructuredText).